jjdamico/jjdamico.github.io/index.md

 # optional CTA section --------------------------------------------------

 # By declaring these variables, you can include a CTA section.
-cta: connect # the heading for your CTA section
+cta: contact # the heading for your CTA section
-cta_description: questions, comments, or concerns? please don't hesitate to reach out. # a description to be desplayed below the heading and above the content
+cta_description: Questions, comments, or concerns? please don't hesitate to reach out via E-mail. # a description to be desplayed below the heading and above the content
 cta_button: mailto:saragong@usc.edu # a link to an external website or to media
 cta_button_label: contact # the label on the button

 ---
 [//]: # (write a bit about yourself here)
 Here you can find links to various video sharing platforms hosting Christian music composed by Joe D'Amico.
-Content is currently available on Rumble and YouTube, with more content regularly being added.
+Content is currently available on Rumble, YouTube, and Odysee, with more content regularly being added.
 Check back for more updates.
 Please Like, Subscribe, and Comment on my channels.
 God Bless!